Above: Cynthia Leslie in 1974 (left) and an age-progressed image to 47, circa 2006 (right)

 Last seen in Mesa, Arizona, on July 31, 1974

-Vital statistics: Cynthia was born on February 1st, 1959.
+Vital statistics: Cynthia is a white female.
+She was born on February 1, 1959.
 Brown hair, hazel eyes.
 She wears eyeglasses and is unable to see without them.
-She has a mole on the outer side of her right armpit.
-Her nickname is Cindy.
-Some agencies list her eye color as blue.
+She has a mole on the outer side of her right armpit and her ears are pierced.
+Her nickname is "Cindy."
 She may not have had her eyeglasses with her.
 Was fifteen at the time.
-Jackie was born on February 15th, 1961.
+Jackie is a white female.
+She was born on February 15, 1961.
 Brown hair, blue eyes.
-She has a mole on her right cheekbone.
+She has a mole on her right cheekbone and her ears are pierced.
 Was thirteen at the time.
-Both were wearing shirts and jeans at the time.
+Both were wearing summer shirts and jeans at the time.

-Circumstances: Last seen walking down a road in Mesa.
+Circumstances: They were last seen walking down a road in Mesa.
 They had recently moved to the area to be closer to a hospital, as the girls' father was terminally ill.
 They told their mother they were going to baby-sit, but were instead going to a party.
 Some say they arrived at the party, some say they did not.
 Classified as Non-Family Abductions.

 If you have any information on the Leslies' wherebouts, please e-mail For The Lost at this address.
 Or you may contact the Maricopa County Sheriff's Office at 602-256-1087.
 All tips sent by e-mail will be kept confidential.